janeluck/awesome/README.md

 - [redux-localstorage](https://github.com/elgerlambert/redux-localstorage) -  Store enhancer that syncs (a subset) of your Redux store state to localstorage.
 - [react-redux](https://github.com/reactjs/react-redux) -  Official React bindings for Redux.
 - [react-router-redux@5](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-redux) -  Keep your state in sync with your router.

+## Webpack

+- [Webpack](https://webpack.js.org/) -  Webpack is a module bundler.
+- [case-sensitive-paths-webpack-plugin](https://github.com/Urthen/case-sensitive-paths-webpack-plugin#readme) -  This Webpack plugin enforces the entire path of all required modules match the exact case of the actual path on disk.
+## Babel
+- [Babel](https://babeljs.io/) -  Babel is a JavaScript compiler.

 ## TypeScript